andyph666/gridworld-proj/gridworld-src/tests/zREADME.txt

 test-arith3 : test calculation with parenthesis
 FAILED (no effect of () )

+test-arith-neg : test negative value calculations FAILED (no negative numbers now)

-test-array1 : 1D array assigment and access
+test-array-1d : 1D array declaration(also declared by expr) and access
-FAILED
+FAILED (spilt into 3)

-test-array2 : 2D array assigment and access (not sure if it is written right) FAILED
+test-array-2d : 2D array assigment and access (not sure if it is written right) FAILED

 test-comment : test the comment
-OK
+OK ( spilt into 2: block and line)

 test-decl1 : test variable declaration with initialization OK